wamp-proto/wamp-proto/README.md

 Find out more on the [Web site](http://wamp.ws) or get in touch on the [mailing list](https://groups.google.com/group/wampws).

+Note:

+WAMP v2 is currently under development.
+Along with a name change ('Web Application Messaging Protocol'), this greatly extends the power and flexibility of the protocol.
+Comments to the [draft spec](https://github.com/tavendo/WAMP/tree/master/spec) are highly welcome!

+For a working (in progress) implementation of WAMP v2, and examples illustrating the benefits of the new version, take a look at [AutobahnPython](https://github.com/tavendo/AutobahnPython/tree/master/examples/twisted/wamp).

-## Web site development
+## WAMP Project Web site development

-The Web site is built using [Flask](http://flask.pocoo.org/) and [Jinja2](http://jinja.pocoo.org/docs/) templating, and then frozen for production into a set of static files using [Frozen-Flask](http://pythonhosted.org/Frozen-Flask/).
+The WAMP project Web site is built using [Flask](http://flask.pocoo.org/) and [Jinja2](http://jinja.pocoo.org/docs/) templating, and then frozen for production into a set of static files using [Frozen-Flask](http://pythonhosted.org/Frozen-Flask/).

 To install relevant stuff: